iliuta/ftms/README.md

 - Control the machine resistance.
 I tried to implement this but for some reason it doesn't work.
 I'm still digging into it.
 - Training session editor (for the moment, the training sessions are manually defined files in `lib/training-sessions/`)
-- Generate FIT files for upload to Strava or other fitness platforms.
+- Upload training sessions FIT files to Strava.
 - User preferences: FTP, max heart rate, etc

 ## Getting Started